2019 Hong Kong Polytechnic University campus conflict: 17 November

 At around 10:00 am, some citizens attempted to clear the roadblocks between Austin Road and Chatham Road South, near Rosary Church.
 During their attempt to remove the obstacles in the road, protesters blocked their actions and prevented them from dismantling the roadblocks.
 During the confrontation, bricks were thrown towards the people clearing the obstacles.
 Riot police arrived at around 11:00 and confronted the protesters, firing tear gas and rubber bullets at them.
 The protesters responded by throwing bricks and petrol bombs.
 The situation deteriorated by the afternoon, where water cannons and armoured cars were used to breach the protesters' line.
 Blue-dyed water fired from the water cannons was continuously used, with the protesters fighting back with bricks and petrol bombs.

-Around 9:00 pm, police publicly announced that anyone arrested inside Polytechnic University would face the charge of rioting, as would anyone who attempted to go in or help people inside.
+Around 9:00 pm, the police publicly announced that anyone arrested inside Polytechnic University would face the charge of rioting, as would anyone who attempted to go in or help people inside.
 The police added that anyone inside the campus could peacefully leave via the exit at Y-core.
 However, those attempting to leave via the designated exit were instead arrested.
 Among the people arrested were university staff, reporters, social workers, volunteer first-aid personnel, doctors and nurses.
 Police claimed that protesters were disguising themselves as medical workers.
 Dr Arisina Ma, president of Hong Kong Public Doctors’ Association, criticised the police for arresting and detaining them for 24 hours and then forcing them to post bail instead of simply checking their professional identification and releasing them.
 Surgeon Darren Mann, who had witnessed medics being hogtied and who had telephoned both the Red Cross and Médecins Sans Frontières asking them to intervene, criticised the police for treating medical personnel like terrorists, stating: "The arrest of [active medical] personnel is almost unheard of in civilised countries and is incompatible with the compact of humanitarianism".

 Polytechnic University authorities released a statement saying that protesters had damaged its laboratories and stolen dangerous chemicals.
 Subsequently, safety concerns mounted as the Chinese University, Polytechnic University, and City University also reported to police that chemicals – several of which are toxic, corrosive, or flammable, and deadly – had been stolen from their laboratories.